Mohamed-5der/ShareUp_MansouraHackathon2024/README.md

-# Stylak - Virtual Try-On Shopping App
+# Stylaik - Virtual Try-On Shopping App

-**Stylak** revolutionizes online shopping by providing personalized avatars for virtual try-ons and a virtual wardrobe for effortless outfit coordination.
+**Stylik** revolutionizes online shopping by providing personalized avatars for virtual try-ons and a virtual wardrobe for effortless outfit coordination.

 ---